 Move that coffee cup out of reach!
-It won’t take long until your baby is grabbing things within their sight.
-Like all aspects of early child development, learning to reach and grasp is a skill that is attained over time as mini-milestones take place.
-But you may be wondering exactly when do babies start grabbing things?
+It won’t take long until your baby grabs things within their sight.
+Like all aspects of early child development, learning to reach and grasp is a skill attained over time as mini-milestones occur.
+But you may wonder when babies start grabbing things.

 When Do Babies Start Grabbing Things?

-You may be thinking, “My baby was grabbing and holding my finger the day she was born!”
+You may think, “My baby was grabbing and holding my finger the day she was born!”
 This is the grabbing reflex, also called the palmar grasp reflex.
-When newborn babies feel pressure in the palm of their hand, they automatically close their fingers around the object and grasp it.
-This is one of the newborn reflexes for survival as it helps babies hold on and keep themselves stationary and safe.
+When newborns feel pressure in the palm of their hand, they automatically close their fingers around the object and grasp it.
+This is one of the newborn reflexes for survival as it helps babies hold on and keep themselves stationary and safe.1

 As newborns, babies do not know they are grasping.
 They do not do it on purpose, and they cannot release their fingers purposefully.
-To let go, the reflex has to release, or another reflex has to take over.
+To let go, the reflex has to release, or another reflex must take over.
 Around four to six months, this reflex starts to integrate or go away, and purposeful grasp and purposeful release can now occur.
-When babies have a purposeful release, they can pass a toy from one hand to the other or put one toy down to pick up another one.
+When babies have a purposeful release, they can pass a toy from one hand to the other or put one toy down to pick up another.

 Around four months, you will notice your baby grasping with the pinkie side of their hand, as they have better control over those fingers.
 Around five months, they have better control over grasping in the center of their hand.
-And around six months, babies begin to use their thumb to help them hold onto objects, giving them even more control.
+And around six months, babies begin to use their thumbs to help them hold onto objects, giving them even more control.2

-At birth, babies can best see black, white, red, and shades of gray.
-The rods and cones in their eyes are not fully formed yet, so they cannot see all the colors of the spectrum that will come into view throughout the first six months.
+Babies can best see black, white, red, and shades of gray at birth.
+The rods and cones in their eyes are not fully formed yet, so they cannot see all the spectrum colors that will come into view throughout the first six months.
 This is why babies prefer to look at their parents’ faces.
 They are usually in the perfect range while holding a baby, and babies can see the difference in colors of features and hairlines.
-Right around six months, babies start to develop depth perception, so it is really important to give babies many opportunities to experience viewing things at different depths.
-It is helpful to get outside or spend time looking out the window so babies can practice this skill.
+Right around six months, babies start to develop depth perception, so it is important to give babies many opportunities to experience viewing things at different depths.
+It is helpful to get outside or look out the window so babies can practice this skill.3

 Dexterity and Vision Skills are More Refined Around Six Months Old